monhacks/crystalboard/docs/develop/index.md

 - Addresses within *wPlayerData* ~ *wPlayerDataEnd*: preserved on save.
 Includes:
   - **wUnlockedLevels**: flag array that tracks progression regarding which levels have been unlocked.
+  - **wClearedLevelsStage<N>**: flag array that tracks progression regarding which levels have been cleared.
+Each level can have up to four clearable endings (N).
   - **wUnlockedTechniques**: flag array that tracks progression regarding which techniques have been unlocked.
   - **wCurOverworldMiscPal**